michaelfester/docs/docs/reference/integrations/openai.md

 - Step 2: Create a new computed column and select the Correct Grammar column, which you will find in the Integrations group or by using the Search function.
 - Step 3: Set the Phrase to point to the basic text column housing the text whose grammar is to be completed.

-## Extract Keywords
+## Extract Keywords from Text

-The Extract Keywords functions allows you to extract keywords from a block of text such a sentence, paragraph or series of paragraphs.
+The Extract Keywords from Text functions allows you to extract keywords from a block of text such a sentence, paragraph or series of paragraphs.
 The most used and most important words and expressions from the text help summarize the content and identify the main topics.

-### Input and output of Extract Keywords
+### Input and output of Extract Keywords from Text

 - Input: A block of text (sentence, paragraphs).
 - Output: The most used and most important words and expressions from the text.